Field (mathematics): Geometry: field of functions

 form a field, called field of functions.

 This occurs in two main cases.
-When X is a complex manifold X. In this case, one considers the algebra of holomorphic functions, i.e., complex differentiable functions.
+When X is a complex manifold X. In this case, one considers the algebra of holomorphic functions, i.e., complex-valued differentiable functions.
 Their ratios form the field of meromorphic functions on X.

 The function field of an algebraic variety X (a geometric object defined as the common zeros of polynomial equations) consists of ratios of regular functions, i.e., ratios of polynomial functions on the variety.
-The function field of the n-dimensional space over a field F is F(x_{1}, ..., x_{n}), i.e., the field consisting of ratios of polynomials in n indeterminates.
-The function field of X is the same as the one of any open dense subvariety.
+For example, the function field of the n-dimensional vector space F^{n} over a field F is F(x_{1}, ..., x_{n}): the field consisting of ratios of polynomials in n indeterminates over F. The function field of X is the same as the one of any open dense subvariety.
 In other words, the function field is insensitive to replacing X by a (slightly) smaller subvariety.

 The function field is invariant under isomorphism and birational equivalence of varieties.
 It is therefore an important tool for the study of abstract algebraic varieties and for the classification of algebraic varieties.
 For example, the dimension, which equals the transcendence degree of F(X), is invariant under birational equivalence.
 For curves (i.e., the dimension is one), the function field F(X) is very close to X: if X is smooth and proper (the analogue of being compact), X can be reconstructed, up to isomorphism, from its field of functions.
 (Note: More precisely, there is an equivalence of categories between smooth proper algebraic curves over an algebraically closed field F and finite field extensions of F(T).)
 In higher dimension the function field remembers less, but still decisive information about X. The study of function fields and their geometric meaning in higher dimensions is referred to as birational geometry.
 The minimal model program attempts to identify the simplest (in a certain precise sense) algebraic varieties with a prescribed function field.